 Getting adequate sleep is very beneficial to your health.
 It can strengthen your immune system and even improve brain functioning.
 If you don’t get the proper amount of sleep, a number of issues can arise.
 These issues range from the physical to the mental, and can even be life-threatening.

 Don’t worry.
 We’re here to help.
 We’ve got the information you need regarding the benefits of healthy sleep and the drawbacks of sleep deprivation.
 We’ll even give you some tips on how to get the best sleep possible!

 Sleep And Your Heart

-There has been a significant amount of research into how a lack of sleep affects the heart, as does insufficient amounts of deep sleep.
-Studies have shown that inadequate sleep increases the risk factors for heart disease.
-Some of these risk factors include hypertension (due to a failure of one’s blood pressure to lower with sleep), insulin resistance, and an increase in C-reactive protein.
+There has been a significant amount of research into how a lack of sleep affects the heart.
+For instance, studies have shown that inadequate sleep increases the risk factors for heart disease.
+These risk factors include hypertension (due to a failure of one’s blood pressure to lower with sleep), insulin resistance, and an increase in C-reactive protein.

-Sleep apnea is a condition that frequently provokes sleep deprivation and is thought to be bad for the heart.
-It is a disorder in which a person stops breathing while sleeping.
-When this happens, it causes an increase in blood pressure and heart rate.
-As a result, sleep apnea puts a strain on the cardiovascular system.
+In addition, breathing conditions like sleep apnea can be especially dangerous for your heart.
+Sleep apnea is a disorder in which a person stops breathing while sleeping.
+When this happens, it causes an increase in blood pressure and heart rate, putting a strain on the cardiovascular system.

 Getting A Better Night’s Sleep